Multiple Team Setup

 1. Use Codebase Governor

-If your repository has existing config it will be linked from its catalogue entry.
+- Your repository is probably already configured by CBG – to find out search for your repository in the service catalogue.
+The catalogue page links to your repository config if already managed.
 You can update the config in this file by creating a new branch and raising a pull request.

 2. Access Control